-- At Tiramisu you often use raw eggs.
-Not a great idea if you have a table with children, pregnant women or the elderly.
+- Without raw eggs - you often use raw eggs for Tiramisu.
+Not useful if you dine with children, pregnant women or the elderly.
 So I made a variant without egg.
-Suitable for everyone.
+So everyone can enjoy.

 Pas met de knoppen het aantal personen aan.